engrvip123/IHP-AnalogAcademy/modules/module_1_bandgap_reference/part_3_layout/layout_tutorial.md

 ```
 ### Changing the Netlist Format for LVS

 As we move into the layout phase, performing LVS (Layout vs. Schematic) checks is crucial to ensure that the layout matches the schematic design.
 Preparing the netlist in the correct format is a key step in this process.
-For LVS, we require a `.cdl` format netlist.
-Here's how to prepare it:

 1. **Generate the Netlist in Xschem**: